easyvansh/URL-Shortner/README.md

 <img src="https://github.com/easyvansh/URL-Shortner/blob/main/images/urlShortner.JPG" style="width:800px; height:400px"/>
 </div>

 URL Shrinker allows you to easily shorten long URLs, track clicks, and manage your links with a user-friendly interface.
-Built with Node.js, Express.js, and MongoDB, and deployed on Render, this service is both reliable and scalable.
+Built with Node.js, Express.js, and MongoDB, and deployed on Render, this service is both reliable and scalable and is available online at [URL Shrinker](https://url-shortner-d5fy.onrender.com).

 ## Table of Contents